How the FDA Regulates Peptides

 The FDA regulates peptide therapies through the same framework it uses for all drugs and biological products.
 When a pharmaceutical company develops a new peptide drug, it must go through the full drug approval process - preclinical testing, Phase 1-3 clinical trials, and New Drug Application (NDA) or Biologics License Application (BLA) review.
 This process typically takes 10-15 years and costs hundreds of millions of dollars.
 Peptides that complete this process receive FDA approval for specific indications with defined dosing, contraindications, and labeling.

-Several peptide therapies have received full FDA approval.
-Semaglutide is approved for type 2 diabetes and chronic weight management.
-Tirzepatide is approved for type 2 diabetes and weight management.
-Bremelanotide (PT-141) is approved for hypoactive sexual desire disorder.
-Tesamorelin is approved for HIV-associated lipodystrophy.
-These approved peptides have the most comprehensive safety and efficacy data available.
+Several peptide-based finished products have received full FDA approval.
+The semaglutide finished products Ozempic and Wegovy are approved for type 2 diabetes and for chronic weight management, respectively.
+The tirzepatide finished products Mounjaro and Zepbound are approved for type 2 diabetes and for chronic weight management, respectively.
+These approved finished products have the most comprehensive safety and efficacy data available.

-Many peptides used in clinical practice have not individually gone through the FDA approval process - not because they are unsafe, but because the approval process is designed for pharmaceutical companies seeking commercial exclusivity.
-Natural peptides and established compounds are often not commercially viable for the approval process.
-These peptides are available through compounding pharmacies under a separate regulatory framework.
+Many peptide-based preparations are not commercially available as FDA-approved finished products - not because they are unsafe, but because the approval process is designed for pharmaceutical companies seeking commercial exclusivity.
+Naturally occurring peptides and established cofactors (the kind used in compounded NAD+ and glutathione preparations) are often not commercially viable for the approval process.
+These preparations are available through licensed compounding pharmacies under a separate regulatory framework, on individual physician prescription.

 Compounding Pharmacy Regulations